Failure To Yield The Right Of Way

 - Speeding in an attempt to beat a yellow light

 - Texting, eating behind the wheel or engaging in other distracting behaviors

 - Driving under the influence of alcohol or drugs

 - Drowsy driving

 - Reckless driving

 If you were seriously hurt or lost a loved one in a failure to yield a car accident, contact Englander Peebles to discuss your case with a South Florida car accident attorney.
 Our attorneys will provide compassionate and aggressive representation.
 You only have a limited amount of time to make a claim.
-Call (954) 231-1384 for a free initial consultation.
+Call 954-928-9909 or provide your contact information in our online form for a free initial consultation.